Samuel-233/CS3500Agario/ClientGUI/README.md

 # Comments to Evaluators:
 I didn't add the split button, because to split the player, user can left click on the canvas.
 If user is using the phone, they can tap twice in a short time to split.
+I make the GUI to re paint when there is a new data arrived.
+Since if there is no data arrived, any re drawing will be waste of computation
+I tried to do the prediction of player movement to achieve a high frame rate, but I cannot figure out how to do it correctly.

+# Extra features:
+As mentioned at above, player can split the ball by just clicking.
+In addition, There are a lerp animation when zoom the camera.
+On the top left, there is a mini map, to show which place is player at, and how big is the total map is.
+The mini map will be invisible when the player get big enough.

 # Project content